 Before you start pulling your grill apart be sure to open the lid, make sure that the fuel tank is in the off position and the gas disconnected.
 Propane and natural gas can be very bad for you whether there is an explosion or not.

-The Tank: Years ago the propane tank of you grill was nothing more than, well, a tank.
+Years ago the propane tank of you grill was nothing more than, well, a tank.
 Modern propane tanks, mandated by the government for safety, contain an Over Fill Prevention (OPD) Device.
-This makes it so a propane tank can not be overfilled (see The New Propane Tank for more information).
+This makes it so a propane tank can not be overfilled.
 The OPD on your propane tank can be damaged causing the tank not to work correctly.
 This is rare, but it does happen.

 Otherwise check the control valve(s) and venturi tubes for obstruction and alignment.
 Make sure that the flow of fuel is continuous.